camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   -f $REGION_SURVIVING/camunda-values.yml
 ```

-2. Upgrade the new region environment in `CAMUNDA_NAMESPACE_RECREATED` and `REGION_RECREATED` to deploy Operate and Tasklist.
+2. Upgrade the new region environment in `CAMUNDA_NAMESPACE_RECREATED` and `REGION_RECREATED` to deploy Operate and Tasklist:

 ```bash
 helm upgrade $HELM_RELEASE_NAME camunda/camunda-platform \